craflin/CDeploy/README.md

 ## Project History

 This project is heavily inspired by Daniel Pfeifer's [Effective CMake](https://github.com/boostcon/cppnow_presentations_2017/blob/master/05-19-2017_friday/effective_cmake__daniel_pfeifer__cppnow_05-19-2017.pdf) ([video](https://www.youtube.com/watch?v=bsXLMQ6WgIk)) presentation at [C++Now 2017](https://github.com/boostcon/cppnow_presentations_2017).
-I have used the CMake package downloading approach in the past few years, but this is my first attempt at formalizing the package format and providing CMake functions to create them.
-Thanks the CMake knowledge I gathered over the years it took just about two days to get this into a usable state.
+The package downloading approach is something that I have already used for years, but this is my first attempt at formalizing the package format and providing CMake functions to create them.
+Thanks to the CMake knowledge I gathered in the past it took just about two days to get this project into a usable state.

+## Related Projects

+Similar projects are [Hunter](https://hunter.readthedocs.io) and other C++ package managers like [Conan](https://conan.io) and [Vcpkg](https://github.com/microsoft/vcpkg).
+(Please let me know about other projects that I should add to this list).
+Hunter seems to be very similar but it relies an globally accessible resources (as far as I understand it) and focuses on pre-build (or integrated) open source software packages.
+Conan and Vcpkg are external tools that operate on top of CMake and hence will introduce another tool dependency to you build tool set.